sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [InterviewBit/Coding Interview Questions](https://www.interviewbit.com) : Gamifies the experience of practicing for your interview and includes lots of sample problems to solve.
 - [karan/Projects-Solutions](https://github.com/karan/Projects-Solutions) : Solutions to most of the problems in the link above
 - [Lod - Cloud](http://lod-cloud.net) : The Linking Open Data cloud diagram
-- [Cave of programming](https://caveofprogramming.com) : Learn to program, Upgrade your skills.
+- [Cave of programming](https://caveofprogramming.com) : Learn to program and upgrade your skills.
 - [Vim adventures](https://vim-adventures.com/) : Learn VIM by playing
 - [Learn Vimscript the Hard Way](http://learnvimscriptthehardway.stevelosh.com) : Learn Vim Script from begining to expert.
 - [Programming Tasks](http://rosettacode.org/wiki/Category:Programming_Tasks) : large collection of small programs
 - [Pramp](https://www.pramp.com) : It's your turn to be the interviewer. when done, click on the swap roles button on the left
 - [Paqmind](http://paqmind.com) : Guides and challenges to learn programming
 - [Codecademy](https://www.codecademy.com) : Learn to code interactively, for free.
-- [Codegym](https://codegym.cc/) : It contains a Java tutorial with 1200 Java practise tasks.
+- [Codegym](https://codegym.cc/) : It contains a Java tutorial with 1200 Java practice tasks.
 - [treehouse](https://teamtreehouse.com) : The fast, easy, and affordable way to build your skills.
 - [GeeksforGeeks](https://practice.geeksforgeeks.org) : Learn to code, Study for placement, Do competitive coding.
 - [edabit](https://edabit.com/challenges) : Practice coding via various small challenges.
 - [Learn Git Branching](https://learngitbranching.js.org) : Learn and practice git commands in an interactive way
 - [Oh Shit, Git!?!](https://ohshitgit.com/) : Cheat sheet to get yourself out of bad git situations
-- [The Odin Project](https://www.theodinproject.com/home) : The Odin Project provides a free open source coding curriculum that can be taken entirely online.
+- [The Odin Project](https://www.theodinproject.com/home) : The Odin Project provides a free open-source coding curriculum that can be taken entirely online.
 - [Udemy](https://www.udemy.com/) : Whether you want to learn or to share what you know, you’ve come to the right place.
 As a global destination for online learning, we connect people through knowledge.
 - [Scaler](https://www.scaler.com/topics/) : A curated interactive space for aspiring programmers to learn and master their coding skills.
 Also help in job interview.
 - [SQL Zoo](https://sqlzoo.net/wiki/SQL_Tutorial) : Learn SQL interactively in stages, from basic queries to complex operations.